 The University of Antwerp's doctor's office is located in the same building, same floor as classroom D.015; go left, right, left out of D.015 to find doctor's office at D.013.
-When school begins at the University of Antwerp (end of September and end of January), office hours are 1:00-2:00 M-F. Since you are have a UA student ID card, the charge for this doctor is about €20; injections are free.
+When school begins at the University of Antwerp (end of September and end of January), office hours are 1:00-2:00 M-F. The charge for this doctor is about €20 with a UA student ID card; injections are free.